intermezzio/chess-engine/docs/written_report.md

 # Conclusions

-All in all, we are very happy with the engine we were created.
+All in all, we are very happy with the engine we created.
 It is not perfect by any means, but it is a very decent engine that holds up against other high level engines.
 One of the big things we could do to improve out engine is make its endgame